JohanBinst/aws-certification/saa/13-Global_content_delivery_and_optimization.md

 ## Securing CF and S3 using OAI
 Origin Access Identities (OAI) are a feature where virtual identities can be created, associated with a CloudFront Distribution and deployed to edge locations.
+- OAI can only be used when using S3 bucket as an origin (not custom origins like: EC2, ALB, On-Premise servers, static S3 website is also a custom origin !!)
-- Access to an s3 bucket can be controlled by using these OAI's - allowing access from an OAI, and using an implicit DENY for everything else.
+- Access to an S3 bucket can be controlled by using these OAI's - allowing access from an OAI, and using an implicit DENY for everything else.
--- They are generally used to ensure no direct access to S3 objects is allowed when using private CF Distributions.
+- They are generally used to ensure no direct access to S3 objects is allowed when using private CF Distributions.

 ### Origin-side Security
 #### S3 Origin